Sell on your terms. No Commissions - No Fees - Any Condition

 How long do I have to move out after a foreclosure auction in New York?

-In New York, homeowners usually have 90 days to vacate after a foreclosure auction.
+New York, homeowners usually have 90 days to vacate after a foreclosure auction.
 This period can vary based on individual circumstances.
 Understanding your rights is important, so consulting a legal expert might be helpful.

 Can I be evicted immediately after a foreclosure sale in New York?